arushi2610/learning-resources/README.md

 Create a pull request to add the resources you'd like in this repository.

-This repository is being maintained by the members of Code Social Community.
-To join the community, click here: bio.link/codesocial
+This repository is being maintained by the members of [Code Social Community](bio.link/codesocial/).

 ### Free Coding Resources